Volhorc/cable/README.md

 - Stores an optional user specified header at address
 - Stashes the size of the data inline
-- A resizable array with bounds checking that requires just a pointer to use Adds padding where necessary to maintain alignment for size and elements.
+- A resizable array with bounds checking that requires just a pointer to use
+- Adds padding where necessary to maintain alignment for header, size, and elements.
 ## Usage
 Add this to your `Cargo.toml`:
 ```toml